 How often are the training sessions?

-Intermediate training sessions are held every Monday from 6pm to 8pm.
-Novice training sessions are held every Tuesday from 5pm to 8pm.
-After Tuesday sessions, the MDU also heads out for a informal social to unwind.
-Feel free to come along!
+We hold our training sessions every Tuesday from 5pm to 8pm.
+After Tuesday sessions, the MDU also heads out for an informal social to unwind.
+Please don’t hesitate to come along!

 I have missed the first training sessions.
 Can I still come?